-approved form means a form approved by the chief executive.

-arbitration means arbitration conducted-
+approved form means a form approved by the chief executive. arbitration means arbitration conducted-

-- (a) under the Commercial Arbitration Act 2013; or - (b) if a retail shop lease provides for the manner of arbitration- - (i) under the lease; and - (ii) to the extent that the lease is inadequate-under the Commercial Arbitration Act 2013.
+- (a) under the Commercial Arbitration Act 2013; or - (b) if a retail shop lease or lease the subject of a small business dispute provides for the manner of arbitration- - (i) under the lease; and - (ii) to the extent that the lease is inadequate-under the Commercial Arbitration Act 2013.